The borough of Donora, Pa. was incorporated in 1901, soon after the Union Steel Company was founded along the Monongahela River.

 By 1920, Ohav Sholom was home to a Young Men’s Hebrew Association, a Young Women’s Hebrew Association, a men’s club called the Sons of David, and a Hebrew Ladies Aid Society, which eventually became the Ohav Sholom Sisterhood.
 The B’nai B’rith Women’s Lodge No. 172 was established in 1909.
 A men’s lodge was established in 1935 and renamed the Rubin Hirsch B’nai B’rith Lodge No. 1208 in 1953 after a former president of Ohav Shalom Congregation.
 Over the years, the congregation also supported youth groups such as the Observation Society and the Yiddish Redners Club.

 Ohav Sholom was unable to afford a rabbi from its inception until 1916, although visiting rabbis regularly offered their services, according to the WPA Church Archive.
-The two most prominent rabbis were Rabbi Gilbert Albert Elefant, who led the congregation from 1916 until he took a position in New Castle in 1939, and his successor Rabbi Benjamin Krohn, who stayed with the congregation until 1958.
+Rabbi Gilbert Albert Elefant led the congregation from 1916 until he took a position in New Castle in 1939.
+He was succeeded by Rabbi Samuels Weiss, who served during the 1940s, and Rabbi Benjamin Krohn, who stayed with the congregation until 1958.
+Rabbi Emanuel Green, Rabbi Moishe Klein, Rabbi Bernard Fuerst and Rabbi Phillip Labowitz each had a short tenure until the mid-1960s when the congregation employed part-time rabbinic leadership.
 For a time, the congregation owned a house for its rabbi.
-Rabbi Emanuel Green, Rabbi Moishe Klein, Rabbi Bernard Fuerst and Rabbi Phillip Labowitz each had a short tenure until the mid-1960s when the congregation employed part-time rabbinic leadership.

 The Jewish population of Donora declined after World War II.
 The Donora Zinc Works closed in 1957 after years of lawsuits stemming from a deadly smog incident in 1948 and the increasing obsolescence of its industrial process.
 The American Steel and Wire Company mill closed in 1962.
 Ohav Sholom Congregation had three members in 1993, when the congregation disbanded and donated its synagogue to the Campfire Boys and Girls of Mon Valley.
 The congregation leased the sanctuary for Sabbath services until 1994, when members began meeting at Temple Beth Am in nearby Monessen.